Ready When the Big One Comes? Natural Disasters and Mass Support for Preparedness Investment

 35 Pages Posted: 16 Dec 2019 Last revised: 17 May 2021

-Societies can address collective threats by investing in preparedness (ex ante) or by providing financial assistance after an adverse event has occurred (ex post).
-What explains which of these options publics prefer?
-Existing research suggests that personal exposure to adverse events should have powerful effects on the willingness to support preparedness investment.
-We study mass preferences over disaster preparedness which is meant to addresses an increasingly destructive and frequent class of events.
-We find that neither subjective nor geo-coded measures of disaster exposure explain policy preferences.
-Using two experiments we then explore whether knowledge about the economic features of preparedness investment affect voter preferences.
-We find that higher effectiveness and lower costs significantly increase the willingness to invest in disaster resilience.
-These results suggest that the ability of democracies to overcome policy myopia may depend more on voter ignorance than on whether individuals have personal experience with adverse events.
+Societies can address collective threats such as natural disasters or pandemics by investing in preparedness (ex ante) or by offering compensation after an adverse event has occurred (ex post).
+What explains which of these options voters prefer?
+We study how personal exposure and policy knowledge affect mass support for long-term disaster preparedness, a type of long-term investment meant to cope with an increasingly destructive and frequent class of events.
+We first assess whether support for preparedness reflects personal experience and find that neither subjective nor geo-coded measures of disaster exposure predict policy preferences.
+Second, we explore whether this finding can be explained by misperceptions about the features of the available policy options.
+We find that revealing the damage reductions associated with preparedness strongly reduces opposition to long-term investment.
+These results suggest that opposition to preparing for collective threats may depend more on informational deficiencies than on personal experience with realized risks.

 JEL Classification: C22, H71, H72